hashicorp/terraform-provider-tfe/website/docs/r/workspace.html.markdown

 ~> **NOTE:** Using `global_remote_state` or `remote_state_consumer_ids` requires using the provider with Terraform Cloud or an instance of Terraform Enterprise at least as recent as v202104-1.

+~> **NOTE:** Using `trigger-patterns`  requires using the provider with Terraform Cloud or an instance of Terraform Enterprise at least as recent as TODO: update version.

 ## Example Usage

 Basic usage: